 Year of induction:

 B.A., Plan II Honors Program, University of Texas at Austin, 1983; J.D., Columbia University School of Law, 1986

 New York, 1986; DC, 1986; Texas, 1989

 Texas, New York

 Professional Societies and Organizations:

-American Bar Association American Association of Law Schools American Law Institute Houston Bar Association Rocky Mountain Mineral Law Institute
+American Bar Association American Association of Law Schools American Law Institute Houston Bar Association Foundation for National Resources and Energy Law

 Other Environmental Career Experience: